 Porcelain Plank DeckingLooks like a wood deck...... only better

-Build decks with the look of real wood but without the downside.
-Plank style porcelain decking skillfully incorporates the visual features that make natural wood decking so enchanting – knots, streaks, variable grain structure, pinholes, random color variation and even weathered appearance, but eliminates all the problems of natural wood.
+Build raised decks with the look of real wood but without the downside.
+Plank style porcelain skillfully incorporates the visual features that make natural wood decking so enchanting – knots, streaks, variable grain structure, pinholes, random color variation and even weathered appearance, but eliminates all the problems of natural wood.
 Pedestal supported porcelain planks offer an unsurpassed alternative to building raised decks of natural wood for rooftop decks, roof terraces and plaza decking… in fact for any deck surface over sloping or uneven substrates.
 And especially where installation of conventional wood or steel bearer substructures is not permitted.